-A Care Plan is an individually-designed plan that outlines the daily tasks for each home health care client, based on their individual needs.
-At Advanced Nursing + Home Support, each Care Plan is developed by an RN following the completion of an in-home care assessment.
+An individual Care Plan for the elderly is an individually designed plan that outlines the daily tasks for each home care client, based on their individual needs.
+At Advanced Nursing + Home Support, each home nursing Care Plan is developed by an RN following the completion of an in-home care assessment.

-Because every client’s needs are unique, each Care Plan is carefully curated to fit the individual’s lifestyle and promote their optimal well being.
-The Care Plan takes all necessary factors into account: doctor’s orders, medication, client health concerns, as well as other essential needs such as cooking, light housekeeping, transportation, and attending to pets.
+Because every client’s needs are unique, each Care Plan for elderly in-home care is carefully curated to fit the individual’s lifestyle and promote their optimal well-being.
+The home health nursing Care Plans takes all necessary factors into account: doctor’s orders, medication, client health concerns, as well as other essential needs such as cooking, light housekeeping, transportation, and attending to pets.

-How are Needs Addressed in a Home Care Plan?
+How are Needs Addressed in a Care Plan for Elderly Patients?

-Client’s needs fall into two categories: Instrumental Activities of Daily Living (IADLs) and ADLs.
-IADLs include the most important activities that caregivers will oversee, such as administering medications, providing transportation to doctors’ appointments, grocery shopping, and assisting with communication (such as phone calls).
-ADLs include all other activities, such as eating, bathing, dressing, housekeeping, and caring for pets.
+The client’s needs fall into two categories: Instrumental Activities of Daily Living (IADLs) and Activities of Daily Living (ADLs).
+IADLs include activities that caregivers will oversee, such as light housekeeping, making meals, laundry, companionship, medications reminders, transportation to doctors’ appointments, grocery shopping, minor pet care, and assisting with communication (such as phone calls).
+ADLs include all personal care activities, such as bathing, dressing, toileting, transferring, and eating.

-Yes!
-The Advanced Nursing + Home Support team knows that clients’ needs are always changing, which is why we regularly revisit every Care Plan and make any changes as needed.
-For example, if a client was able to get dressed and eat independently during his initial in-home care assessment, but later requires assistance with those tasks, the Care Plan would be updated to address their new needs.
-Any updates in medications, treatments, or daily activities are also noted and accommodated for in revised Care Plans.
+Whenever a new need arises or a new opportunity is identified, your home health care plan should be updated.
+The Advanced Nursing + Home Support team knows that clients’ needs are always changing, which is why we regularly revisit every personal Care Plan for elderly patients and make any changes as needed.
+For example, if a client was able to get dressed and eat independently during his initial in-home care assessment, but later requires assistance with those tasks, the home health Care Plan would be updated to address their new needs.

 After an initial assessment is completed, our professional team works with clients and their families to determine what type of care is needed, such as skilled nursing, personal, companion, or respite care.
+Advanced can provide everything from skilled nursing care, non-skilled personal care, or just companionship.
+This initial Care Plan sample for elderly patients forms the basis for later, more detailed plans.
 This information forms the backbone of our care plans.
-View a sample Care Plan here.
+View a care plan example for elderly here.